Reconstructed 12-lead ECG Monitoring

 When to use 12RL

 Using 12RL technology is a lot like using a standard 12-lead ECG.
-12RL enables 12-lead ECG monitoring on patients when a conventional 12-lead ECG is not practical since some precordial leads may block the echocardiographic transducer location or be in the way for defibrillator pads.
+12RL enables 12-lead ECG monitoring on patients when a conventional 12-lead ECG is not practical since some precordial leads may, for example, block the echocardiographic transducer location or be in the way for defibrillator pads.
 12RL provides 12-lead ECG monitoring for a larger patient population.

 Since 12RL technology uses the standard electrode positions, switching from 12RL ECG to conventional 12-lead ECG just requires adding four electrodes.